 In March 1, 2007, the Board of Directors of Reading International, Inc. ("Reading") approved a Supplemental Executive Retirement Plan ("SERP") pursuant to which Reading has agreed to provide James J. Cotter, its Chief Executive Officer and Chairman of the Board of Directors, supplemental retirement benefits effective March 1, 2007.
-Under the SERP, Mr. Cotter will receive a monthly payment of the greater of (i) 40% of the average monthly earnings over the highest consecutive 36-month period of earnings prior to Mr. Cotter's separation from service with Reading or (ii) \$25,000 per month for the remainder of his life, with a guarantee of 180 monthly payments following his separation from of rot lowing his death.
+Under the SERP, Mr. Cotter will receive a monthly payment of the greater of (i) 40% of the average monthly earnings over the highest consecutive 36-month period of earnings prior to Mr. Cotter's separation from service with Reading or (ii) \$25,000 per month for the remainder of his life, with a guarantee of 180 monthly payments following his separation from service with Reading or following his death.
 The beneficiaries under the SERP may be designated by Mr. Cotter or by his beneficiary following his or his beneficiary's death.
 The benefits under the SERP are fully vested as of March 1, 2007.

 The SERP initially will be unfunded, but Reading may choose to establish one or more grantor trusts from which to pay the SERP benefits.
 As such, the SERP benefits are unsecured, general obligations of Reading.
 The SERP is administered by the Compensation Committee of the Board of Directors of Reading.
-In accordance with FASB ASC 715-30-05 - Defined Benefit Pension Plans ("ASC 715-30-05"), the initial pension benefit obligation was based on a discount rate of 5.7% and a compensation increase rate of 3.5%.
+In accordance with FASB ASC 715-30-05 - Defined Benefit Pension Plans ("ASC 715-30-05"), the initial pension benefit obligation of \$2.7 million was included in our other liabilities with a corresponding amount of unrecognized prior service cost included in accumulated other comprehensive income on March 1, 2007.
+The initial benefit obligation was based on a discount rate of 5.75% and a compensation increase rate of 3.5%.
 The \$2.7 million is being amortized as a prior service cost over the estimated service period of 10 years combined with an annual interest cost.
-For the years ended December 31, 2012, 2011, and 2010, we recognized \$149,000, \$195,000, and \$20,000, respectively, of interest cost and \$304,000 of amortized for service cost included in due commercial of a service period of 10 years combined years.
-For the years ended December 31, 2012 and 2011, we recognized \$0 and \$\$2,000 of amortized net gains.
-The balance of the other liability for this pension plan was \$5.9 million and \$3.5 million at December 31, 2012 and 2011, respectively, and the accumulated unrecognized for oservice costs included in other comprehensive income balance was \$3.2 and \$1.2 million at December 31, 2012 and 2011, respectively.
-The December 31, 2012 and 2011 values of the SERP are based on a discount rate of 3.40% and 4.25%, respectively and an annual compensation growth rate of 3.50% per year.
+For the years ended December 31, 2013, 2012, and 2011, we recognized \$202,000, \$149,000, and \$195,000, respectively, of interest cost and \$304,000 of amortized prior service cost per year.
+For the years ended December 31, 2013 and 2012, we recognized \$356,000 and \$0 of amortized net gains.
+The balance of the other liability for this pension plan was \$7.4 million and \$5.9 million at December 31, 2013 and 2012, respectively, and the accumulated unrecognized prior service costs included in other comprehensive income balance was \$3.8 and \$3.2 million at December 31, 2013 and 2012, respectively.
+The December 31, 2013 and 2012 values of the SERP are based on a discount rate of 4.25% and 3.40%, respectively, and an annual compensation growth rate of 7.50% and 3.50%, respectively.

-The change in the SERP pension benefit obligation and the funded status for the year ending December 31, 2012 and 2011 are as follows (dollars in thousands):
+The change in the SERP pension benefit obligation and the funded status for the year ending December 31, 2013 and 2012 are as follows (dollars in thousands):